BishnoiAmit/Sentiment-Analysis-Using-Convolution-Nets/README.md

 CUDA (not needed when using CPU) cuDNN (not needed when using CPU)

-# Datset Used
+# Dataset Used
 Dataset can be downloaded from the following link: http://ai.stanford.edu/~amaas/data/sentiment/

 # Convolution Neural Network
 Convolution nets can be executed using the CNN_IMDB python notebook.

-You can also oberve the results obtained with the earlier GPU execution.
+You can also oberve the results obtained with the earlier GPU execution in the python notebook.

 # Support Vector Machine
 Support vector machine can be executed using SVM_IMDB.py file.